samdze/godot-launcher/README.md

 	<img src="https://i.imgur.com/BgUXz5O.gif" />
 </p>

-# Single-board Computer Godot Launcher
+# Modular Launcher for Linux devices and Single-Board Computers
-An alternative launcher for single-board computers.
+An alternative, console-like, launcher for single-board computers.
 Made with Godot and GDNative.<br>
 The launcher is primarily made to run on the GameShell portable console but can also run on other sbcs thanks to modules.<br>
 **ALPHA VERSION**